-Update copy The -u or --update option tells cp to copy the file only if the original is newer than the target or if the target doesn't exist.
+Perform an update copy The -u or --update option tells cp to copy the file only if the original is newer than the target or if the target doesn't exist.

 This list of cp options is incomplete but covers the most useful options.
-Consult the cp man page for information on additional cp options.
+Consult cp's man page for information about additional cp options.